maxired/send/Readme.md

 ## Error-handling

   By default when no `error` listeners are present an automatic response will be made, otherwise you have full control over the response, aka you may show a 5xx page etc.

-## Caching

-  It does _not_ perform internal caching, you should use a reverse proxy cache such as Varnish for this, or those fancy things called CDNs.
-If your application is small enough that it would benefit from single-node memory caching, it's small enough that it does not need caching at all ;).

 ## Debugging